Monday, March 24, 2025

 3. MUX Switch Alternative: External Monitor

-The only way circumvent to disable optimus (without a MUX Switch) is by plugging in an external monitor to the HDMI port or display port as shown below.
-This is represented by the orange line in the preceeding figure.
+The only way to disable Optimus without a MUX Switch is by connecting an external monitor to the HDMI or DisplayPort output, as shown below.

 Click on the Set PhysX configuration tab as shown below: